Police Brutality Pt. I

 The Commission decided on April 4 to take no action with regard to William Jolin et al and considered the case closed.
 To reopen it after 5 years would, the Commission said, injure the morale of the police department because each officer would feel that in making an arrest, he was liable to face charges for it later.”
 Further, “The police no longer roughhouse prisoners.”

 (One of the officers indicted in the bribery case that year was William Jolin’s partner E.R.
 Brown, who was literally nicknamed “Roughhouse.”
-Jolin’s own nickname was “Sledgehammer.”)
+Jolin’s own nickname was “Sledgehammer.”
+Both claimed to have been involved in forcing Al Capone out of town during his visit to Los Angeles in 1927).

 A month later, William Jolin was dismissed from the force, but it had nothing to do with the Bate case.